vckyou/Reforestation/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## How many hipsters does it take to change a lightbulb?
+Oh, it's a really obscure number.
+You've probably never heard of it.